 Use your ISA allowance as best as you can and enjoy the benefits of tax-free savings.
 You’ve got until 5th April to make full use of the current tax year ISA allowance.

-Before opening any financial product, it is important that you do some research to make sure you fully understand the rules around the product.
+Before opening any financial product, do some research to make sure you fully understand the rules around the product.
 It is also important to remember that with any stocks and shares product your capital is at risk.
 Please also consider that HM Revenue and Customs may change the tax status of an ISA in the future.